Incorporating in Panama & Belize Offshore in Central America

 Although incomplete, statistics point out that offshore banking is a large business.
 In 2007, the OECD predicted that offshore capital amounts between $5 trillion to $7 trillion, and up to $21 trillion to $32 trillion sheltered in unreported tax haven around the world.

 Now, this is where it gets interesting.
-If this assets earns 3% each year, and such capital were tax levied at 30%, it would still create a wealth between $190 billion to $280 billion in tax revenues, which is more than any other tax shelters.
+If this asset earns 3% each year, and such capital was a tax levied at 30%, it would still create a wealth between $190 billion to $280 billion in tax revenues, which is more than any other tax shelters.

-However, tax policy director of the Chartered Institute of Taxation was skeptic over such prediction.
-If the figure was true, the sums could amount to about 5 to 8 times the total amount of currency presently circulating in the world.
+However, the tax policy director of the Chartered Institute of Taxation was skeptical over such a prediction.
+If the figure were true, the sums could amount to about 5 to 8 times the total amount of currency presently circulating in the world.

 Net funds submitted to several banks in the UK in 2009 amounted to $323 billion – $218 billion from Jersey, $74 billion from Guernsey, and $40 billion from the Isle of Man.